Melissa Wiklund: Minnesota Senate

 Wiklund was first elected to the Minnesota Senate in 2012.
 In the 2021 legislative session, she served on the Human Services Reform Finance and Policy Committee and the Technology and Reform Policy Committee.
 Wiklund was also the ranking minority member on the Health and Human Services Finance and Policy Committee.

+On December 16, 2025, Wiklund announced she would retire at the end of 2026, when her fourth Senate term ends.